YunchiZ/ECE-GY-9183-Project/README_new.md

    ```

 **Object Storage 2**:object-persist-project28-infer located at CHI@TACC.
-The total size is 4.64GB.
+VM can bind the bucket by run this script: [script](https://github.com/YunchiZ/ECE-GY-9183-Project/blob/main/mount_object_store_eval.sh).The total size is 4.64GB.
 The bucket is used to store the inference model, tokenizer and data to simulate online user request.
 After mount it with vm-infer, the folder structure is shown as folllows:

    ```
    /mnt/object/                             # General data storage for inference